Sonos Black Friday sale takes up to $140 off - 9to5Toys

 Next up, you can grab the Sonos Playbar for $559, which is a $140 savings from the regular going rate.
-This deal is also available at Sonos direct and via Amazon.
+Amazon is now offering Sonos Playbar with a mount for $529.
+This undercuts Sonos’ own Black Friday pricing by $30 while also including a mount that’s valued at $40.
 Playbar offers a more robust home theater experience, but sacrifices some of the convenience features of the Beam detailed above.
 Most notably, you’ll miss out on HDMI input, which is a key feature for Beam.
 So you’ll have to depend on optical input here, but there’s also a notable boost on the power front as well.
 When paired with the discounted Sub below, you’ll really be able to bring some booming sound to your home theater.
 Rated 4.3/5 stars.

 Other deals include:

-Note: Update: Sonos and Amazon have rolled out a handful of new deals for Cyber Monday, which you can find below.